spadma3/duck/catkin_ws/src/30-localization-and-planning/fleet_messaging/README.md

 ./install_fleet_messaging
 ## Duckiebot setup notes

-To use the fleet messaging platform, additional wireless adapters are needed that allow mesh networking (e.g. TP-Link TL-WN822N or TL-WN821N).
+To use the fleet messaging platform, additional wireless adapters are needed that allow mesh networking (e.g. TP-Link TL-WN822N or TL-WN821N or edimax).

 ## Pre-flight checklist
 This pre-flight checklist describes the steps that ensure that the installation will run correctly:

-Check: The additional Wifi adapter is installed and works.
+Check: The additional Wifi adapter is installed and works (this driver is for the TP-Link TL-WN822N and TL-WN821N).

     $ sudo apt-get install build-essential linux-headers-generic dkms git
     $ git clone https://github.com/Mange/rtl8192eu-linux-driver.git